adjtomo/seisflows/docs/manual/manual.rst

 SLURM_LG - For large inversions on SLURM clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.

-SLURM_XL [temporarily unavailable] - For very large inversions on SLURM clusters.
+SLURM_XL [under development] - For very large inversions on SLURM clusters.
 In addition to the features of SLURM_LG, provides fault tolerence: Tasks that end in failure or timeout are automatically resumbitted.
 (Can be dangerous to use on code that is not well tested.)

+SERIAL - Tasks that are normally carried out all at once are instead carried out one at a time.
+Useful for debugging, among other things.

+PARALLEL - On desktops or laptops with multiple cores, allows embarrassingly parallel tasks to be carried out several at a time, rather than one at a time.